zilahir/petstore/README.md

 - [`redux`]
 - [`redux-persist`] (to demonstrate how to handle JWT on the frontends side for request, alongside with the authorized user object)
-- [`storybook`] with readme's (to demostrate how to write documentation for generic, HOC, reusable components)
+- [`storybook`] with readme's (to demostrate how to write documentation for generic, HOC, reusable components).
+In an ideal worlds, Storybook has decorators, to provide mock API's, datasheet, etc, for the stories, and their tests.

+### Storybook

+Storybook helps keeping the components, and their documentation up to date.
+It's not just a fancy showoff of components, it also includes their documentatoin, plus it can (and should!) utilizied to do testing on the components.
+It's perfect for Unit tests, and Snapshot tests.

 - [`ESLint`] (to avoid writing bad code, and enforce coding style within a _team_ (aks: myself))
 - [`JSDOC`] (to enforce documentation on functions, and closures (React Hooks))
 - [`husky`] husky makes the usage of git hooks easy